Long gaps in sieved sets: Outline

 After Stage (1), from \eqref{Mertens} we see that the expected size of $|(S_z+b)\cap [1,y]|$ is $\sim \sigma(z)y \asymp \frac{y}{\log z} \sim \frac{y}{\log x}$.
 A random, uniform choice of $b$ modulo primes $q\in (z,x/2]$ would only reduce the residual set by a factor $\prod_{z<p\le x/2} (1-|I_p|/p) \sim 1$ and would lead to a version of Theorem \ref{main} with a gap of size $\order x$.
 Instead, we use a greedy algorithm to select $b\equiv b_q\pmod{q}$.
 By \eqref{y-def} and \eqref{z-def}, the set $(b_q \mod q) \cap [1,y]$ has size about $H:=y/q$, with $(\log x)^{\delta} \ll H \ll (\log x)^{1/2}/\log\log x$.
 By considering the initial portion $(S_{H^M}+b)$ (for some fixed $M>1$) of the sieving process, one can see (e.g. using the large sieve \cite[Lemma 7.5 and Cor.
 9.9]{FI} or Selberg's sieve \cite[Sec.
 1.2]{Ho}) that the size of the intersection $(b_q \mod q) \cap (S_{H^M}+b) \cap [1,y]$ must be somewhat smaller, namely of size

 by \eqref{Mertens}.
-One might hope that there are choices for the residues $b_q$ so that no further size reduction occurs when one sieves up to $z$ instead of $H^{M}$, namely that \be (S_{H^M}+b)\cap (b_q \mod q) \cap [1,y] = (S_z+b) \cap (b_q \mod q) \cap [1,y]. \ee Each individual choice of $b_q$ is expected to obey \eqref{good_bq} with probability roughly $\sigma(H^{M},z)^{H\sigma(H) }$, but with our choice of parameters and \eqref{Mertens}, this quantity is substantially larger than $1/q$, and so there should be many possibilities for $b_q$ for each $q$.
+We will show that there are choices for the residues $b_q$ so that no further size reduction occurs when one sieves up to $z$ instead of $H^{M}$, namely that \be (S_{H^M}+b)\cap (b_q \mod q) \cap [1,y] = (S_z+b) \cap (b_q \mod q) \cap [1,y]. \ee Heuristically, each individual choice of $b_q$ is expected to obey \eqref{good_bq} with probability roughly but with our choice of parameters and \eqref{Mertens}, this quantity is substantially larger than $1/q$, and so there should be many possibilities for $b_q$ for each $q$.
 By contrast, for most choices of $b_q$, the ratio of the left and right sides of \eqref{good_bq} is about $\sigma(H^M,z)=\prod_{H^M<p\le z} (1-|I_p|/p) \sim \frac{\log H^M}{\log z}$, which is very small.

 \begin{remark} A simple way to perform the greedy stage would be to choose the $b_q$ independently from one another for each $q$, conditional only on the first stage.
 One would then expect that that we will achieve \eqref{first_reduction} if $y=x (\log\log x)^{\rho-\eps}$ instead of \eqref{y-def}.
 This would give a non-trivial result which is weaker than Theorem \ref{main}.
 Indeed, imagine we had instead defined $z := x/J$ and $y :=L x$, where $J$ and $L$ lie in $\bigl[100, (\log x)^{1/3}\bigr]$.
 After Stage (1), we are left with a set $\mathcal{R}$ of approximately $y/\log x = L x/\log x$ integers.
 The goal is to choose $b=b_q$ for primes $q\in(z,x/2]$ with nonempty $I_q$ so that $b \mod q$ knocks out $\approx (y/q)/(\log(y/q))$ elements of $\mathcal{R}$.
 For this to be possible, we must have $\sigma(H^{M},z)^{H\sigma(H)} \geq 1/q$ for all $H \leq y/z = JL$, but this is true on account of $JL \leq (\log x)^{2/3}$.
 Assuming independence of all these steps (that is, for different $q$), the residual set after the greedy sieving has size